LevelbossMike/ember-statecharts/tests/dummy/app/templates/docs/tutorial.md

 behavior in your Ember.js applications.
 You have seen how you can make use of the [statechart-editor](/editor) to help you visualize what your components will be doing.
-We also walked through how you can make your statechart executable via the `statechart`-computed-macro and how you can use the `matchesState`-macro to declaratively adapt the looks of your component based on state changes.
+We also walked through how you can make your statechart executable via the `useMachine`-[usable](https://github.com/emberjs/rfcs/pull/567) and how you can use the `matchesState`-decorator to declaratively adapt the looks of your component based on state changes.

-The rest of the guides will go into more detail of [how to work](/statecharts) with statecharts in your Ember.js applications.
+The rest of the guides will go into more detail of [how to work](/docs/statecharts) with statecharts in your Ember.js applications.
 Please also remember that everything that `ember-statecharts` is doing is backed by the great [xstate](https://xstate.js.org)-library.
 You can read about all the configuration